Now more than ever: 7 ways to make charitable giving part of your legacy

 Know your options

 Once you’ve identified a cause that’s close to your heart, you may be surprised to learn there are many different ways to make a charitable donation.
-In addition to simply writing a cheque and getting a tax receipt, other options you might consider include: donating securities from your portfolio; setting up a scholarship or donor-advised fund; establishing a bequest in your will; designating a charity as the beneficiary of your registered savings plan or Tax-Free Savings Account (TFSA); or even naming a charity as owner or beneficiary to an insurance policy.
+In addition to simply writing a cheque and getting a tax receipt, other options you might consider include: donating securities from your portfolio; setting up a scholarship or donor-advised fund; establishing a bequest in your will; or designating a charity as the beneficiary of your registered savings plan or Tax-Free Savings Account (TFSA).
 If you’re uncertain about which option is right for you, Ryan recommends working with your advisor.

 Think about the long term